-Before the LWC is built, commissioned and producing recycled water, the recycled water reticulation network will need to be charged with drinking water via a temporary cross-connection from FSO's own drinking water reticulation network, complete with isolation valve, check valve and a removable spool piece.
+Before the LWC is built, commissioned and producing recycled water, the recycled water reticulation network will need to be charged with drinking water via a temporary crossconnection from FSO's own drinking water reticulation network, complete with isolation valve, check valve and a removable spool piece.
 This spool piece will be removed once the recycled water storage tank top-up facility is commissioned and recycled water reticulation is connected to the LWC.
 4.2.5 Where applicable, describe the connection point to customers or end users (eg, the customer connection point may be a water meter).
 Identify in your description who is responsible for the construction, operation and maintenance of which infrastructure.
 Identify all customer and/or end user connections on the process flow diagram in Appendix 4.2.1 and the map in Appendix 4.2.3.
 The response to this question will be used to ensure the correct area of operation is specified in the licence, if a licence is granted (Act s.11(1)).
 The response will also be used as a context for the assessment of risks from the proposed scheme.
 FSO is responsible for the design, construction, operation and maintenance of all recycled water infrastructure within the LWC.
 The detailed design and construction of the recycled water infrastructure from the LWC up to but not including the recycled water meter inside each customer's property will be undertaken by the Developer.
 FSO will establish the masterplan and design standards and carry out detailed design review and inspection and testing of the constructed infrastructure prior to developer infrastructure works practical completion.

-FSO will install the recycled water meter inside each property following the construction of the dwelling/building on each lot by the property owner's builder and cross-connection checks by the NSW Fair Trading (or its delegate) and FSO.
+The Developer will install the recycled water meters issued by Flow Systems inside each property.
+Flow Systems will retain ownership, operation and maintenance responsibility of these meters.
 Following developer infrastructure works practical completion, FSO is responsible for the operation and maintenance of all recycled water infrastructure up to and including the recycled water meter inside each customer's property.

-Each individual customer will be responsible for the construction, operation and maintenance of the recycled water infrastructure downstream of the recycled water meter.

-NSW Fair Trading is responsible for inspection and review of the customer's recycled water infrastructure.
-FSO will liaise with NSW Fair Trading (or its delegate) to ensure that compliance has been achieved.

-- Appendix 4.1.1(a) Process Flow Diagram (Drinking Water) - Appendix 4.2.1(a) Process Flow Diagram (Sewerage and Recycled Water) - Appendix 4.2.1(b) Recycled Water Reticulation Masterplan - 4.2.6 What volume of water is available from the proposed source?
+Each individual customer will be responsible for the construction, operation and maintenance of the recycled water estate reticulation.
+Each owners corporation will be responsible to own, operate and maintain its own horizontal and vertical recycled water infrastructure downstream of the connection point to the estate reticulation.
+NSW Fair Trading is responsible for inspection and review of the customer's recycled water plumbing infrastructure.
+RELEVANT APPENDICES Appendix 4.1.1(a) Process Flow Diagram (Drinking Water) Appendix 4.2.1(a) Process Flow Diagram (Sewerage and Recycled Water) Appendix 4.2.1(b) Recycled Water Reticulation Masterplan 4.2.6 What volume of water is available from the proposed source?
 Where applicable, please provide the capacity of the source and the (allowable) average daily extraction rate from the source.
 If there is more than one source, please provide the requested information for each of the sources.
 Where relevant, provide a copy of any agreements and/or licences to access the source water in Appendix 4.2.6.
 The response will also be used as a context for the assessment of the technical, organisational and financial capacity of the applicant corporation (Act s.
 10(4)(a)).

-There are three likely sources for the recycled water, namely:
+There are two likely sources for the recycled water, namely: 1) Sewage - This source can provide at ultimate development an average of 398 kL/day of raw sewage.
+The conversion of raw sewage to recycled water is approximately 75% when reverse osmosis is used.